Axis-Fi/axis-periphery/test/invariant/InvariantREADME.md

 then try the echidna command again.

 ### Unexpected Selectors
-Due to the issue in the onSettle callback the proceeds_ value is based on the total sold less the fees taken by the protocol and referrer, the handler function `baselineDTL_onSettle` will throw an assertion fail with the error selector `Callback_InvalidCapacityRatio`
+Due to the issue of the proceeds_ value being based on the total sold less the fees taken by the protocol and referrer, the handler function `baselineDTL_onSettle` will throw an assertion fail with the error selector `Callback_InvalidCapacityRatio`

 ### Invariants
 ## **Axis**